Ally511/GPT/README.md

 `seq_size` = 64, `block_size` = 12, `steps` = 100, `patience` = 2

 * `training loss`, `validation loss` - the performance of the model on the training / validation set The loss of the model looks as expected, although it stagnates rather early.
-This may be a result of the rather limited training corpus.
+This may be a result of the rather limited training corpus:
 ![img.png](img/loss.png)

 This observation is also mirrored in the embedding, which changes from noise to patterns over the training intervals: